Things To Do

 Free playground at the base of Chapel Hill approached via Chapel lane or Hannah’s Lane (please note no parking at the playground).

-There are also several seasonal events, the most notable being; The Giant Easter Egg Hunt (sub-tropical gardens), Halloween (sub-tropical gardens) and the Bonfire Night with magnificent fireworks (Village car park), Vikings and other events in peak season (Children’s Farm).
+There are also several seasonal events, the most notable being; The Giant Easter Egg Hunt (sub-tropical gardens), Halloween (sub-tropical gardens) and the Bonfire Night with magnificent fireworks (Village car park).

 There are also the well known tourist attractions of the Sub-Tropical Gardens (open all year).

 Look out also for various events in the Strangways Village Hall and St. Nicholas Church – see home page for details.